crush-157/CloudTestDrive/springboot-sample/create.devcs.project.md

 This tutorial demonstrates how to:

-- create Oracle Developer Cloud Service project using existing external Git repository
+- Configure an Oracle Developer Cloud Service Project to be using an existing external Git repository

 ### Prerequisites ###